Tariq Aziz: Early Ba'ath Party rule

 Aziz began to rise through the ranks of Iraqi politics after the Ba'ath party came to power in 1968.
 Aziz became close to Saddam who heavily promoted him.
 He became a member of the General Affairs Bureau of the Revolutionary Command Council.
 Aziz served as a member of the Regional Command, the Ba'ath Party's highest governing organization from 1974 to 1977, and in 1977 became a member of Saddam's Revolutionary Command Council.
 He also served as the Minister of Information from 1974 to 1977.
 He was also elected as a Baʿath Party regional leader.

-Aziz with British actress Vanessa Redgrave in Baghdad, 1978.

 Aziz remarked that the U.S. began paying more attention to Iraq, especially amidst concerns over Soviet influence in the region.
 Despite Iraq’s alignment with the Soviet Union in some areas, Iraq’s leadership remained independent in its foreign policy, and the country did not seek to be part of the Soviet bloc.
 Aziz explained that while Iraq did not completely boycott the U.S., it primarily focused on relations with France and Europe, viewing them as more impartial regarding the Arab-Israeli conflict.

 In the 1970s, the U.S. government, particularly under Henry Kissinger during the Nixon administration, expressed concerns about Iraq’s alliance with the Soviet Union, including unfounded claims about a Soviet military base in Iraq.
 These claims were refuted after Aziz facilitated a meeting between U.S. journalists and Vice President Saddam Hussein, who challenged the allegations.
 Despite these tensions, the diplomatic relationship remained limited, and the U.S. continued to view Iraq through the lens of its broader Cold War strategy rather than as a major Middle Eastern partner.
+In 1975, Aziz said Hussein had told David Rockefeller better relations would improve when the United States stopped interfering in Iraqi internal affairs.

 By the time Saddam Hussein became vice president in the early 1970s, Iraq had taken bold steps to nationalize its oil industry, a move that was met with resistance from Western countries, including the United States, Britain, and the Netherlands.
 However, France, under President Georges Pompidou, was more supportive, signaling a key shift in Iraq’s foreign policy.
 Iraq’s relations with France, and Europe more broadly, grew stronger during this period, as these nations took a more neutral stance on Iraq’s oil nationalization and the broader Middle Eastern political situation.